Festive Finances: How to Save Money This Christmas

 20. Sell some unwanted items

 If you’re struggling to save money in the lead-up to Christmas or have left it too late to snag the best deals, you could still make some extra money by selling things around the house!
-According to Gumtree’s Circular Economy Report for 2022, as many as 86% of Australians have unwanted or unused items lying around the house, which could be worth as much as $7,000!
+According to The Australian Circular Economy Hub, Gumtree found as many as 86% of Australians have unwanted or unused items lying around the house, which could be worth as much as $7,000!

 Take the opportunity to declutter your home and make some extra cash.